-The weak or missing mediated signal from BK-SIC to Ural-SLP illustrates a dilemma that is frequently faced when studying the impact of sea ice on mid-latitude circulation.
-On the one hand, if our null hypothesis was the non-existence of such a link, we could not reject it based on the presented results (avoidance of type-1 error).
+The weak or missing mediated signal from BK-SIC to Ural-SLP illustrates a dilemma, frequently faced when studying the impact of sea ice on mid-latitude circulation.
+On the one hand, if our Null-Hypothesis was the non-existence of such a link, we could not reject it based on the presented results (avoidance of type-1 error).
 On the other hand, as failure to reject a hypothesis does not prove the hypothesis, we cannot rule out the possibility of an influence of BK-SIC on SPV via Ural-SLP (avoidance of type-2 error).
-For example, our choices on the regional indices and the timescales and time lags might not be optimal, and/or be model-dependent, hence diluting the mean signal.
+For example, our choices on the regional indices as well as the time-scales and time-lags might not be optimal, and/or be model-dependent, hence diluting the mean signal.

 Some models seem to be systematically underestimating the assumed BK-SIC to SPV pathway.
-For example, model 16 (FGOALS-g2) is a notable outlier for the link from Ural-SLP to vT (Fig. 4e).
+For example, model 16 ("FGOALS-g2") is a notable outlier for the link from Ural-SLP to vT (Fig. 4e).
 However, as the sample sizes are small and the analyses only represent proxies and "snapshots" of the studied links, there is no obvious justification for excluding models on this basis to reduce the spread in future SPV projections.
-Doing this would require a more detailed analysis of the processes and timescales in the individual models.
+Doing this would require a more detailed analysis of the processes and time-scales in the individual models.

 Overall, we can thus neither prove nor disprove the representation of the individual chain of mediating links in the historical simulations of the CMIP5 ensemble.
-However, rejecting our initial assumption of a causal link from BK-SIC to SPV would leave us with the problem of explaining the non-linear SPV response to global warming, as presented in Figs. 1 and 2.
-Therefore, our approach will now consist of exploring the implications for the SPV under climate change, assuming that a weak signal from BK-SIC to SPV indeed exists as suggested by previous studies (De and Wu, 2019; Kim et al., 2014; Screen, 2017b; Zhang et al., 2018b) and supported by Fig. 4a.
+However, rejecting our initial assumption of a causal link from BK-SIC to SPV would leave us with the problem of explaining the non-linear SPV response to global warming, as presented in Fig. 1 and Fig. 2.
+Therefore, our approach will now consist of exploring the implications for the SPV under climate change, assuming that a weak signal from BK-SIC to SPV indeed exists as suggested by previous studies (De & Wu, 2019; Kim et al., 2014; Screen, 2017b; Zhang et al., 2018) and supported by Fig. 4a.
 In other words, our approach is primarily one of deduction rather than of induction.